English Honors Program

 The program begins with the application process in the spring of a student’s junior year.
 Following successful admission into the program, honors students will begin preliminary reading and writing over the summer.
 Candidates will take a honors seminar (3 credits) in the fall of their senior year and begin work on their theses—work which continues into the spring.
 Students will complete a substantial portion of the thesis by the end of the fall semester.
 The thesis mentor and the Director of Honors will then evaluate the student’s work and determine whether the student should proceed to the completion of the thesis in the spring.
 In a case of discrepancy between the mentor and the Director of Honors, the Honors Committee will read the student’s work on the thesis to that point and consult with both faculty members in order to make a final decision.

 In the spring of their senior year, each student will complete their thesis and enroll in a 3-credit thesis tutorial course, which combines a weekly seminar course guided by the Director of Honors with an independent study with the student’s mentor.
-The final draft of the thesis is due in mid-spring, and is submitted both to the faculty mentor and department staff.
+The final draft of the thesis is due in mid-spring, and is submitted to the faculty mentor, the Director of the Honors Program, and the department staff member responsible for administering the Honors Program.
 Theses differ in length depending on their topics and genres, but the recommended length is 50-65 pages.
 Honors theses should not exceed 100 pages in length.

-In April, during their senior year, successful candidates (those receiving a minimum of an “A-” in the judgment of the student’s faculty mentor and a second anonymous faculty reader chosen by the Honors Committee) will make brief presentations of their thesis projects at the Honors Thesis Colloquium, to which all faculty and students are invited.
+In April during their senior year, successful candidates (those receiving a minimum of an “A-” in the judgment of the student’s faculty mentor and the Director of the Honors Program) will make brief presentations of their thesis projects at the Honors Thesis Colloquium, to which all faculty and students are invited.
 Their achievements are recognized and celebrated at this event.

 The honors seminar courses satisfy the Senior Seminar requirement for English majors.
 Otherwise, all honors work is done in addition to completing the requirements for the English major.